chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 # Licenses and Certifications

-### Harvard Professional Certificate in Computer Science for Python Programming (In progress)
+## Harvard Professional Certificate in Computer Science for Python Programming (In progress)

 In 2024, I am working on Harvard College's [Professional Certificate in Computer Science for Python Programming](https://www.harvardonline.harvard.edu/course/professional-certificate-computer-science-python-programming).
 During the 2-course sequence, I am developing proficiency in advanced Python concepts, as well as familiarity in C, SQL, JavaScript, HTML, and CSS.
 I will complete a final course project in both courses by creating a piece of software implemented in any language that solves a prolem or impacts my community.

-### The University of Texas at Austin Elements of Computing Certificate (In progress)

-As a student at The University of Texas at Austin, I am additionally finishing the [Elements of Computing Certificate](https://www.cs.utexas.edu/undergraduate-program/academics/elements-computing), an 18 credit-hour program that involves advanced Python courses in Software Design, Graphics and Data Visualization, Networking, Databases, Web Programming, Data Analytics, Game Development, and Software Engineering.

-### Google Data Analytics Professional Certificate (2023)
+## Google Data Analytics Professional Certificate (2023)

 In 2023, I completed [Google's Data Analytics Professional Certificate](https://www.credly.com/badges/f57c583b-6caa-4b88-8111-3ab16a6be2ea/linked_in_profile).
 During the program, I became competent in tools and platforms including Excel and Google spreadsheets, SQL, Tableau, and R.